open-tale/open-tale.github.io/_docs/05-challenges.md

 ## 4.5.
 Dealing direct damage

-Challenges that involve direct damage manifest as rolls for Strength, Dexterity and Energy.
-In any case, the obtained score is subtracted by the Defense of the target character and the difference results in direct damage.
+Challenges that involve direct damage require rolls for Strength or Dexterity.
+In any case, the obtained score is subtracted by the Defense of the target and the result causes direct damage.
 If the difference is smaller than 1, no damage is done.

 #### Damage regarding the range

 * For close-range attacks (swords, clubs, axes, daggers), the distance must not be greater than 1m.

-* For long-range attacks (bows and elemental magic), there is a distance from which the attack loses effectiveness.
+* For long-range attacks (bows, slingshots, shurikens), there is a distance from which the attack loses effectiveness.
 Such distance is equal to the obtained score on the roll.
 For distances greater than that, the damage is reduced by 1 for each meter further.